-The Title IX Training and Outreach Coordinator is a brand new addition to the Texas Tech University Title IX Team!
-With the primary goal of educating, empowering, and equipping our campus community, Abigail Wesson provides trainings and facilitates workshops to students, faculty, and staff.
+The Title IX Training and Outreach Coordinator is a friendly face supporting our Texas Tech community!
+With the primary goal of educating, empowering, and equipping our campus community, Alex Faris provides trainings and facilitates workshops to students, faculty, and staff.
 Specifically tailoring presentations to each group's needs, we offer an engaging space to learn about University policies, resources, and prevention.

 Browse our training menu below to learn more about what we can offer to your group!
 All workshops utilize scenario-based learning to apply workshop content to real-world situations and can be tailored to specific needs or interests.

 - Overview of Title IX and the Office for Student Civil Rights and Sexual Misconduct

 - Supportive Measures and Resources